anamarisamacedo/FEUP-MNSE/README.md

 ### Description

-*identify the problem to solve and describe our idea, the target audience.
+*identify the problem to solve and describe our idea and the target audience.
 Identify the types of multimedia we are going to use.*

 ### Requirements